cbosoft/sml/README.md

 A simple state machine definition language and interpreter.

 A state machine is composed of states - stages of the machine which are run until an exit condition is met and the machine moves to the next stage.
 State machines in `shakemyleg` are defined as a series of expressions which are run every time the machine runs - the "head".
 Along with the head is the body - a list of conditions which, when evaluate `true`, run a series of expressions and a `StateOp` (`changeto <state>`, `stay`, `end`).
 If no condition is true, no action is taken.
 Conditions are visited in order.
+Comments start with a `#`.

 A very simple example `shakemyleg` machine:
 ```sml